-Thinking of the \$30,000 bonus as a "loan," it is one that is paid back (through lower retirement income) at extremely high interest rates.
+Thinking of the \$30,000 bonus as a "loan," this is a loan that is paid back (through lower retirement income) at extremely high interest rates.
 Even if servicemembers invest the bonus, the required interest rates make it virtually impossible for them to break even.

-Despite the significant downsides of the REDUX/bonus choice, many servicemembers still choose this option every year.
-Although the share taking REDUX/bonus has fallen over time, 14 percent of eligible Marines are still choosing this option.
+Despite the significant downsides of the REDUX/bonus choice, some servicemembers still choose this option every year.
+Although the share taking REDUX/bonus has fallen over time, a significant percentage of eligible Marines are still choosing this option.
 We continue to work with the Marine Corps leadership to help inform Marines about the consequences of this choice.
+This page intentionally left blank.